OpenSILEX/docs-community-dev/docs/localInstallation.md

 Click on the button next to `RDF Data File` in order to select a RDF Data File.

-Select the `oeso.owl` file got previously from GitHub repository `ontology-vocabularies`
+Select the `oeso.owl` file downloaded previously from the GitHub repository [`ontology-vocabularies`](https://github.com/OpenSILEX/ontology-vocabularies/releases).

-Add it in the context  `<http://www.opensilex.org/vocabulary/oeso>` with base URI and context fields.
+Add it in the context  `<http://www.opensilex.org/vocabulary/oeso>` with base URI and context fields (check the box "use base URI as context identifier").
-Fill the field `Base URI` with the value `http://www.phenome-fppn.fr/vocabulary/2017`.
+Fill the field `Base URI` with a value of the form `<base-url-of-your domain>/vocabularies/oeso`.
+For example, the development team in Montpellier uses the base URI `http://www.opensilex.org/vocabularies/oeso`.
+Please use another one if your install your own version of OpenSILEX, for instance `https://www.<your-institution-name>/vocabularies/oeso`.

-In the `Data format` field, select `RDF/XML`.
+In the `Data format` field, select `RDF/XML` and then click on `Upload`.

-Click `Upload`.
+Repeat this operation with the `oeev.owl` file downloaded previously from the GitHub repository [`ontology-vocabularies`](https://github.com/OpenSILEX/ontology-vocabularies/releases), with the `Base URI` (and context) of the form `<base-url-of-your domain>/vocabularies/oeev`.

-Add also a new context for the Ontology Annotation (with the `RDF Data File` `oa.rdf` downloadedable [here](http://www.w3.org/ns/oa.rdf) and with the `Base URI` value `http://www.w3.org/ns/oa`.
+Add also a new context for the Ontology Annotation (with the `RDF Data File` `oa.rdf` downloadable [here](http://www.w3.org/ns/oa.rdf) and with the `Base URI` value `http://www.w3.org/ns/oa`.

 ### PostgreSQL database